mariegrace31/portfolio_project/README.md

 <div align="center">

 #  **Portfolio**
-This portfolio project showcases my skills and expertise in software development.
+<p>This portfolio project showcases my skills and expertise in software development.
 It includes a collection of my best projects, demonstrating proficiency in various programming languages, frameworks, and technologies.
-Explore the repository to witness my growth as a developer and discover the innovative projects I've created.
+Explore the repository to witness my growth as a developer and discover the innovative projects I've created.</p>

 ---
   <br/>
   <br/>